Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/forms/validation.md

 ### Variables

-As part of Boosted's evolving CSS variables approach, forms now use local CSS variables for validation for enhanced real-time customization.
+As part of OUDS Web's evolving CSS variables approach, forms now use local CSS variables for validation for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="root-form-validation-variables" file="scss/_root.scss" >}}